bosonprotocol/widgets/docs/redemption-widget/default-redemption-flow.md

 6. Redeem Confirmation
    ![Redeem Confirmation](./../assets/redemption-widget/6-redeem-confirmation.png)
    The user needs to Initialize the Chat layer (signing a message with their wallet) to allow the delivery information to be sent to the Seller.
-[XMTP](https://xmtp.org/) is used as a chat layer, insuring decentralization and privacy of Buyer/Seller communication
+[XMTP](https://xmtp.org/) is used as a chat layer, insuring decentralization and privacy of Buyer/Seller communication.

-   Once the Chat is Initialized, the user clicks "Confirm address and redeem", that:
+   Once the Chat is Initialized, the user clicks "Confirm address and redeem", which:
    - sends the delivery details to the Seller (via XMTP)
    - sends the Redeem transaction on-chain (to be signed/confirmed by the user with their wallet)